Phone

 Homework (Year 2)

 Homework will be sent home on a Friday.
 There will be a maths and literacy task for the children to complete.
 Homework should be returned to school by the following Thursday.
-In addition, children are expected to read their book, sent home from school, and to practise the 2, 5 and 10 times tables every night.
-Click on the yellow maths games star below to find a number of links to websites which will help children practise times tables and other maths skills.
-Children will have a daily spelling test in their RWI group and there is a link below to the common exception words which children are expected to be able to read and spell by the end of year 2.
+In addition, children are expected to read their book sent home from school, and to practise the 2, 5 and 10 times tables every night.
+They should also be reading their Knowledge Organisers and learning key facts from it daily.
+Children will have a daily spelling test in their RWI group.

 The list of year 1 and 2 common exception words are pictured below: